Search: Advanced search

 Overview of RHDV strains

-* Note: A small pilot study done in New South Wales showed that all vaccinated rabbits survived infection whereas all unvaccinated rabbits died; however, these results have not been validated and should be considered with great caution
+* Note: A small pilot study done in New South Wales showed that all vaccinated rabbits survived infection whereas all unvaccinated rabbits died; however, further research is needed.

 # Based on many reports of deaths in vaccinated rabbits from outbreaks in several states